Imperatives

 - Don’t listen to him.

-Point 3: Imperatives can sound more polite by adding the word "please" before or after the verb.
+Point 3: To sound polite, add please before or after the verb.

 - Come here, please.